lumapps/lumapps-extensions-templates/docs/extensions/develop-extensions.md

 From your extension you can use the OAuth protocol to contact an application server.

 ### Configure extension
-If your extension need to use an OAuth application you have to set it up in the manifest file. (see [Manifest](#oauth))
+If your extension needs to use an OAuth application you have to set it up in the manifest file.
+For more information, see [Manifest](#oauth).

-Then the user who will install you app will have the capability to define which application (declare on its platform) he wants to use.
+Then the user who installs the app has the capability to define which application (declare on its platform) he wants to use.

 ### Received selected application

-In your Content & your Settings components you'll be able to retrieve the application set by the customer administrator via props sent by LumApps to your extension.
+In your content & your Settings components you'll be able to retrieve the application set by the customer administrator via props sent by LumApps to your extension.
-You'll receive the OAuth application ID inside the `globalValue` property :
+You'll recieve the OAuth application ID inside the `globalValue` property:

 ```javascript
 interface WidgetProps {